zeropsio/recipe-python/README.md

 # Zerops x Python
-This is the most bare-bones example of Python app running on [Zerops](https://zerops.io).
+This is the most bare-bones example of Python app running on [Zerops](https://zerops.io) — as few libraries as possible, just a simple endpoint with connnect, read and write to a Zerops PostgreSQL database.

 ![python](https://github.com/zeropsio/recipe-shared-assets/blob/main/covers/cover-python.png)